-Employee wellness programs are programs undertaken by an employer in order to improve employee health and also help individual employees to overcome particular health-related problems.
-The employer can offer compulsory employee training, staff seminars, or even work with a third-party provider offering a variety of programs.
+Employee wellness programs are programs undertaken by an employer in order to improve employee health and also to help individual employees overcome particular health-related problems.
+The employer can offer compulsory employee training, staff seminars, or even work with a third-party provider offering a variety of wellness programs.

-Employees are invaluable assets of any company and ensuring their excellent mental and physical health sets them up to perform well.
-The health and wellness of their employees usually have a direct effect on the productivity and profits of a company.
-Many employers understand this and are ready to spend on such programs.
+Employees are invaluable assets of any company, and ensuring their excellent mental and physical health sets them up to perform well.
+The health and wellness of its employees usually have a direct effect on the productivity and profits of a company.
+Many employers understand this and are ready to spend money on such programs.

 Benefits of Employee Wellness Programs

-Even though the advantages of an employee wellness program are hard to see at first glance, it is true that employees who are healthy usually bring a range of benefits to other employees and the companies they work for.
+Even though the advantages of an employee wellness program may be hard to see at first glance, employees who are healthy usually bring a range of benefits to other employees and to the companies they work for.
 Here are some of the benefits of an employee wellness program.